Solaris Bus & Coach: Trams

-Mid-2009 Solaris presented the prototype of its own tram, named Solaris Tramino.
-Its début took place on 14 October 2009 during the Trako trade fair in Gdańsk.
+In mid-2009 Solaris presented the prototype of its own tram, named Solaris Tramino.
+Its debut took place on 14 October 2009 during the Trako trade fair in Gdańsk.
 Solaris scored its first commission for trams of its own design when it won a tender for the supply of 45 trams to the operator MPK in Poznań.
 The delivery of the vehicles started in July 2011 and ended in May 2012.

 The second tender for Solaris concerned an order for 5 bi-articulated fully low-floor trams adapted to a 1000 mm track gauge, placed by Jenaer Nahverkehr – a public transport operator from the German city of Jena.
 The tram cars have been fitted with two driver cabins, three bogies, including four axles integrated with a 90 kW motor, and an air conditioning system for the passenger compartment.
 The trams were delivered in 2013.
 They were the first ones produced in Poland and sold to a customer in Germany.
 As part of the third tender in 2014, Solaris provided 18 tri-articulated trams riding on a 1100 mm track gauge to Braunschweig in Germany.
 These were the longest trams made by Solaris.

 In August 2012 Solaris won a tender for the supply of 15 double-ended trams for the newly built tram network in Olsztyn.
-This vehicle features many state-of-the-art solutions, such as traction batteries allowing for a short-distance ride without a connection to the traction line.
+This vehicle has features such as traction batteries allowing for a short-distance ride without a connection to the traction line.
 These are also the least noise-emitting trams in Poland.
 The 15 vehicles were supplied in 2015.

 At the beginning of February 2015 Solaris won a commission for the supply of 41 trams to the Leipzig-based public transport operator Leipziger Verkehrsbetriebe GmbH in Germany.
 The new trams for the Saxon buyer have been given a completely new design, in compliance with the customer's wishes.
 However, references to the former Tramino construction have been maintained.
 The longest vehicle of the family (37 630 mm) was named Tramino XL.
 The official première of the Tramino for Leipzig took place in February 2017, marking also the beginning of the delivery.

 On 20 September 2016, at the InnoTrans trade fair in Berlin, the company announced that it had started cooperation with Stadler Rail – a Swiss rolling stock producer.
 The consortium won a tender for the delivery of 50 trams for public transport operator MPK S.A. from Kraków.